folkertdev/rust-rfcs/text/3720-labeled-match.md

         jmp     rdi
 ```

+This code generation is bad!
+This example should generate direct jumps to the next state, but even if it didn't, it should duplicate the jump table lookup logic (the `jmp rdi` specifically) to each `match` branch, so that the branch predictor can keep track of each `match` branch individually where it is most likely to jump to next.

-As a programmer, we have no control over this process.
+As a programmer, we have no control over the code generation.
 Adding one extra state transition to your program, or making some other small change, can thus cause a major performance regression.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation